The Archbishop of Canterbury, Justin Welby, has resigned following the storm surrounding his mishandling of a child sex abuse scandal.

 In other words, Welby is not accused of failing to follow correct safeguarding procedure.
 Rather, he is accused of failing to go beyond that procedure and make sure action was being taken.
 Because he knew he was following procedure (and maintains he didn’t know before 2013) he thought he could survive.
 But he was wrong.
 Following the letter of the law was not enough on this occasion, not when you’re the Archbishop of Canterbury and you knew the perpetrator personally, and when it involves the most prolific known abuser in the Church’s history who at the time was still at large.
 Welby failed to see the additional dimensions of the scandal, beyond the strict adherence to safeguarding protocol and advice, and when this came to light he lost the confidence of his colleagues and the wider public.

 Part of the problem he faced was that he had himself taken a very firm attitude to others over alleged safeguarding infractions, most notoriously suspending the Bishop of Lincoln, Christopher Lowson for almost two years in 2019 for similar allegations of failing to handle safeguarding matters correctly.
 Welby later reinstated him and apologised.
-And in the past few weeks Welby told a podcast that covering up child abuse was a “dismissal offence” and the Church would take tough action against those seeking to protect “wicked people”.
+In the past few weeks Welby told a podcast that covering up child abuse was a “dismissal offence” and the Church would take tough action against those seeking to protect “wicked people”.
 Little surprise, then, that he could not hang on when the tables turned.

 Justin Welby has been a highly controversial Archbishop of Canterbury over the 11 years he has been in post, particularly among conservatives both inside and outside the Church.
 He has made numerous political interventions, invariably from the political Left, including last year criticising the Conservative Government’s flagship Rwanda scheme to address illegal immigration.
 He has branded his church “deeply institutionally racist” and backed radical race-based initiatives, such as a commitment to give away £100 million of C of E funds in ‘reparation’ schemes.
 He has driven forward an extreme eco-agenda, with the C of E committed to hitting Net Zero carbon emissions by 2030.
 And he recently faced calls to resign after bringing in church services for the blessing of same-sex couples and admitting that he no longer accepted the Church’s biblical teaching on marriage.